ricardoboh/cinema_reservation/README.md

 **Why it is relevant to our reservation system:**
 Concurrent reservation requests increase the risk that multiple users try to reserve the same seat at the same time.
 The system must remain responsive and ensure that a seat cannot be confirmed for more than one reservation.

 ## 9. CP1 Walking Skeleton

 A registered user creates a reservation for a seat at a movie screening.

 `POST /reservations`

-→ validate user, screening, seat and seat availability
+→ validate user, screening and selected seats
+→ apply reservation creation rules
 → create reservation in `DRAFT` state
 → persist the reservation
 → return `HTTP 201 Created` with the reservation ID